scipp/essreflectometry/docs/user-guide/estia-data-reduction.md

 * $a^\uparrow$ is the analyzer reflectivity for spin up neutrons and $a^\downarrow$ is the analyzer reflectivity for spin down neutrons,
 * $p^\uparrow$ is the polarizer reflectivity for spin up neutrons and $p^\downarrow$ is the polarizer reflectivity for spin down neutrons,
 * $f$ is the probability of spin flip by the flipper,
-* $D^\pm$ represents the inhomogeneity from the beam- and detector efficiency.
+* $D^\pm$ represents the inhomogeneity from the beam- and detector efficiency (and all other polarization unrelated terms).
 They are different for the transmitted and the reflected beam because the transmitted and reflected beam hit different pixels.

 **For simplicity the second flipper was omitted in the above description.**